vueuse/head/README.md

 Document head manager for Vue 3.

+`@vueuse/head` is a [Vue composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) that helps you manage `<title>`, `<meta>` and other elements inside document head, it has no dependencies and we always try to keep it as slim as possible.

 [![NPM version](https://img.shields.io/npm/v/@vueuse/head?color=a1b858)](https://www.npmjs.com/package/@vueuse/head)

 **💛 Support the ongoing development of this project by [becoming a GitHub Sponsor](https://github.com/sponsors/egoist)**.